NODE HELP

 To utilize the functions of the file, we must include the retry module at the beginning.
 A simulated function called performNetworkRequest simulates a network request.
 It fails 50% of the time at random.
 The choices for retrying the operation are contained in operationOptions.
 We designate the maximum and minimum retry delays, the number of retries, the exponential backoff factor, and whether or not to randomize the retry delays.

 Using retry.operation(), we build an instance of the retry operation and feed it the operationOptions.
 We use the performNetworkRequest method in the attempt callback of the retry operation.
 We retry the operation if the request fails and is retryable (as indicated by retryOperation.retry(err)).
-If the retryoperation object is retry behavior or not, we manage the operation's success or failure.
+If the retryoperation object has retry behavior or not, we manage the operation's success or failure.

 Getting Started